kyma-project/busola/docs/extensibility/resources.md

 #### Note

-Alternatively a `transations-{lang}` sections can be provided for a single language only.
+Alternatively, `translations-{lang}` sections can be provided for a single language only.
 For example:

 `translations-en`: